qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ### The callback circular reference

 **Observer pattern** is commonly used in GUI and other dynamic reactive systems.
-When a parent owns a child, but parent want to be notified when some event happens on child, the parent register callback to child, and child calls callback when event happens.
+If parent want to be notified when some event happens on child, the parent register callback to child, and child calls callback when event happens.

-However, as the callback need to tell parent, the callback function object have to reference the parent.
+However, the callback function object often have to reference the parent (because it need to use parent's data).
 Then it creates circular reference: **parent references child, child references callback, callback references parent**, as mentioned previously in case 2.

 Solutions: